tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 ### Specifying the signed resource (Blob service only)

 The required `signedresource` (`sr`) field specifies which resources are accessible via the shared access signature.
-The following table describes how to refer to a blob, container, or directory resource in the SAS token.
+The following table describes how to refer to a blob, or container resource in the SAS token.

 | Resource      | Parameter value | Description |
 |---------------|-----------------|-------------|